OctopusDeploy/blog/blog/2017-03/iis-powershell.md

 ---
-title: "PowerShell and IIS: 40 Practical Examples"
+title: "PowerShell and IIS: 20 Practical Examples"
-description: Examples showing how to do everything with IIS and PowerShell.
-Creating new websites, installing IIS, stopping and restarting, etc.
+description: Real-world examples tested on Windows 2008 R2 through to 2016.
+Creating sites, configuring application pools, and examples in both the old WebAdministration module and the newer IISAdministration module.
 author: paul.stovell@octopus.com
-visibility: private
+visibility: public
 tags:
  - Walkthrough
  - Scripting
  - Ecosystem
+published: 2017-03-16
 ---

 At Octopus Deploy, we do a ton of work with IIS.
 If you add up the deployment telemetry from all of our customers, we've done over a million deployments of web sites and services.
 We've learned a lot along the way, about both how to use the PowerShell IIS modules and how they work under the hood, as well as how to use them reliably.
 My goal in this post is to share that knowledge and build a single place that we can point people to when they need to use the PowerShell IIS modules.